anuramt/R3-SoftwareTask2-AnuramThirumoli/README.md

 import socket   # to sent data over network using TCP (to server program)
 ```

 The program uses one custom function called *format_command*.
 It use is to return a formatted string that we can send to the rover.
-The rover then uses the command to control its four motors using PWM. *format_command* takes two parameters: *direction* and *speed*. *direction* is the characters wasd which are used ot determine how the four motors will turn (forwards or backwards) to achieve the desired rover motion. *speed* is an integer ranging from 0 to 5 (inclusive) which sets the speed of the motor.
+The rover then uses the command to control its four motors using PWM. *format_command* takes two parameters: *direction* and *speed*. *direction* is the characters WASD which are used ot determine how the four motors will turn (forwards or backwards) to achieve the desired rover motion. *speed* is an integer ranging from 0 to 5 (inclusive) which sets the speed of the motor.
 The function checks what direction and what speed is being passed as arguments to the function and uses if statments to determine the motion of the motors and the PWM speed.
 ```
 if direction == '' or speed == 0:   # no movement
 def format_command(direction, speed):